raul-izquierdo/english/sources/@Repasar/Things to Repeat.md

 cumplir con los plazos = meet deadlines
     ?
-Necesitamos cumplir con los plazos : `We need to meet the deadlines`
+Necesitamos cumplir con los plazos : `We need to meet the deadlines` no cumplir expectativas = to fail to
+    ?
+La empresa no cumplió su objetivo de ventas : `The company failed to meet its sales target`

 resultó, acabó siendo
     = turn out TO <base> (cierta sorpresa)